An order of protection in Illinois only lasts so long.

 “Section 220(e) of the Illinois Domestic Violence Act of 1986(Act) ( 750 ILCS 60/220(e) (West 2010)) provides a plenary order of protection may be extended one or more times, as required, provided the requirements of section 219 of the Act are satisfied.
 750 ILCS 60/220(e) (West 2010).
 In turn, section 219 of the Act requires (1) service of notice of a hearing for extension on the respondent and (2) the petitioner satisfy the remedy requirements of section 214 of the Act (750 ILCS 60/214 (West 2010)).
 750 ILCS 60/219 (West 2010).
 Section 214 of the Act sets forth, in pertinent part, the various remedies and what a petitioner must show to obtain an order of protection.
 750 ILCS 60/214(b) (West 2010).
 If a petitioner shows she was abused within the meaning of the Act by a preponderance of the evidence, the trial court shall issue an order of protection.
 750 ILCS 60/214(a) (West 2010).
 If these provisions are satisfied, the trial court can extend the order of protection.”
 Stapp. v.
 Jansen, 2013 IL App (4th) 120513

-If the extension of the petition for order of protection is contested, there has to be something more, some new kind of evidence different and in addition to the evidence that was originally presented when the order of protection was first granted.
+If the extension of the petition for order of protection is contested, there should be something more, some new kind of evidence different and in addition to the evidence that was originally presented when the order of protection was first granted.

 The Respondent will have the opportunity to contest that new evidence in an evidentiary hearing.